luis-rei97/Teleport-Protection/README.md

 To compile, you need the ColorVariables include (to add the colors) - https://forums.alliedmods.net/showthread.php?t=267743

+Known bugs:

+The trigger_push entity can also triggers this, which I didn't fix yet for private reasons (I will release a new version ASAP).

 I hope you enjoyed!

 My Steam Profile if you have any questions -> http://steamcommunity.com/id/HallucinogenicTroll/